 Just ten minutes from Marbella centre lies the little town of San Pedro neighbouring the district of Benahavis.
-This is destination of choice for visitors who want something just as luxurious, but more laid back than Marbella and Puerto Banus
+This is a destination of choice for visitors who want something just as luxurious, but more laid-back than Marbella and Puerto Banus.

-Where Marbella offers glamour and refinement, the area surrounding Benahavis has become the destination of choice for famous visitors, chosen by Michelle Obama for her trip to Andalucia, as well as the annual setting for charity events organised by stars like Antonio Banderas and Eva Longoria.
+Where Marbella offers glamour and refinement, the area surrounding Benahavis has become popular amongst discrete celebrities having been chosen by Michelle Obama for her trip to Andalucia, as well as the annual setting for charity events organised by stars like Antonio Banderas and Eva Longoria.

-Marbella’s smaller sibling San Pedro is the main town serving the area, and provides a very down to earth alternative to Marbella that’s within easy striking distance.
-A lively little town full of Andalusian ambience, it serves the buzzing residential areas like Guadalmina and La Quinta, as well as villas in the luxury suburbs of Benahavis with exclusive addresses of Los Flamingos,, El Madroí±al, La Zagaleta, Los Arqueros and Atalaya.
+Marbella’s smaller sibling San Pedro Alcantara serves the buzzing residential areas of Guadalmina and La Quinta, as well as villas in the luxury suburbs of Benahavis with the exclusive addresses of Los Flamingos, El Madroñal, La Zagaleta, Los Arqueros and Atalaya.

-With half a dozen first class golf courses within a 10 minute drive, San Pedro and Benahavis are not only a golfer’s spot par excellence but also enveloped by the lush greenery of meandering fairways.
-Los Arqueros, Magna Marbella Golf, Guadalmina, Atalaya and El Paraíso are the nearest to San Pedro, while Los Flamingos, Monte Mayor, Marbella Club and La Zagaleta are the stars of the show in Benahavis.
+With half a dozen first-class golf courses within a 10-minute drive, San Pedro and Benahavis make for one of the best golf holiday destinations in the whole of Europe.
+Los Arqueros, Magna Marbella Golf, Guadalmina, Atalaya and El Paraiso are the nearest to San Pedro, while Los Flamingos, Monte Mayor, Marbella Club and La Zagaleta are the stars of the show in Benahavis.

 If that choice doesn’t spoil you too much, then just half an hour down the road takes you to the world-class Valderrama and Sotogrande, and the famous ‘Golf Valley’ of Nueva Andalucia is just minutes away.